lionelchambon/lionelchambon/README.md

 - 👋 Hi, I’m @lionelchambon
+- 📚 I’m an economist, trained at Sciences Po.
+Formerly, I was an intern at Deutsche Bundesbank.
 - 👀 I’m interested in macroeconomics, monetary policy, and economic history.
-- 📚 I’m currently studying in Paris, at Sciences Po.
-Formerly, I was an intern at Deutsche Bundesbank.
 - 📫 Feel free to reach out at lionel.chambon@sciencespo.fr

 <!---